PhD and MScR supervisors

 Evi TheodoratouCancer epidemiology, especially colorectal cancer; Field synopses of genetic association studies; Epidemiology of glycans in health and disease; International Health.E.Theodoratou@ed.ac.uk

 Thanasis TsanasTime-series analysis, signal processing, statistical machine learning, speech analysis, wearables.
 Designing decision support tools through data analytics and algorithm development, assisting remote diagnosis and telemonitoring.
-Applications primarily in mental/neurological disorders.Athanasios.Tsanas@ed.ac.uk
+Applications primarily in chronic conditions, including neurological disorders, mental disorders, and endometriosis.
+Interested students can explore more in the group’s webpage: https://www.darth-group.com/.Athanasios.Tsanas@ed.ac.uk

 Tim Walsh timothy.walsh@ed.ac.uk